 Longevity is a gift, but with longer life comes new and different challenges for living healthily, such as finding a community where you can stay active and thrive while surrounded by like-minded neighbors or easily manage chronic or acute illnesses.

 This is where Life Plan Communities, also known as continuing care retirement communities (CCRCs) shine.
-Life Plan Communities offer top-notch amenities and life-enriching opportunities along with a full range of living options, including independent living, assisted living, skilled nursing and memory care.
+Life Plan Communities offer top-notch amenities and life-enriching opportunities along with a full range of living options, including independent living, assisted living, skilled nursing and memory support.
 At a Life Plan Community, you have priority access to advanced living options if and when the need arises—and it all happens conveniently on one campus.

 Although the appeal of moving into an all-inclusive senior living community may be obvious, you may feel uncertain about financing the move.
 You may be asking yourself some of these questions: